ansys/pystk/doc/source/api/ansys/stk/core/graphics/IOverlay.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.position`
+              - Gets or sets the position of the overlay relative to its parent.
+The array represents the position of the overlay and has a size of 4.
+The elements are in the order x position, y position, x screen overlay unit, y screen overlay unit.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.pinning_position`
+              - Gets or sets the pinning position of the overlay, relative to the overlay, which determines the point on the overlay that corresponds to the position property.
+The array represents the pinning position of the overlay and has a size of 4...
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.x`
+              - Gets or sets the X position of the overlay relative to its parent.
+The unit in which the position is defined is specified by the x unit property.
+The position is measured horizontally from the origin, which is, by default, the lower-left corner.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.x_unit`
+              - Gets or sets the unit of the x property.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.y`
+              - Gets or sets the Y position of the overlay relative to its parent.
+The unit in which the position is defined is specified by the y unit property.
+The position is measured vertically from the origin, which is, by default, the lower-left corner.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.y_unit`
+              - Gets or sets the unit of the y property.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.size`
+              - Gets or sets the size of the overlay.
+The array elements represent the size of the overlay in the order width, height, width screen overlay unit, height screen overlay unit.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.width`
+              - Gets or sets the width of the overlay.
+The unit in which the width is defined is specified by the width unit property.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.width_unit`
+              - Gets or sets the unit of the width property.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.height`
+              - Gets or sets the height of the overlay.
+The unit in which the height is defined is specified by the height unit property.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.height_unit`
+              - Gets or sets the unit of the height property.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.minimum_size`
+              - Gets or sets the minimum size of the overlay.
+The overlay will never be smaller than this size, even if the overlay's size is specified as a percentage of its parent and its parent is very small...
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.maximum_size`
+              - Gets or sets the maximum size of the overlay.
+The overlay will never be larger than this size, even if the overlay's size is specified as a percentage of its parent and its parent is very large...
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.bounds`
+              - Gets the bounds of the overlay relative to its parent.
+The array contains the properties defining the bounds in the order left x location, top y location, width, height.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.border_color`
+              - Gets or sets the overlay's border color.
+By default, the border color is white.
+However, also by default, the overlay has a border size of 0.0 so the border is not displayed.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.border_size`
+              - Gets or sets the size of the overlay's border.
+By default, this is 0.0 so the border is not displayed.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.border_translucency`
+              - Gets or sets the translucency of the overlay border.
+Translucency is a value between 0.0 and 1.0, where 0.0 is completely opaque and 1.0 is completely transparent.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.translation_x`
+              - Gets or sets the value with which the overlay will be translated from the X value of the position property.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.translation_y`
+              - Gets or sets the value with which the overlay will be translated from the Y value of the position property.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.rotation_angle`
+              - Gets or sets the counter-clockwise rotation of the overlay.
+The overlay is rotated around the point specified by the rotation point property.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.rotation_point`
+              - Gets or sets the point that the overlay is rotated around when the rotation angle property has a value other than 0.0.
+The array contains seven elements defining the properties of the rotation point...
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.scale`
+              - Gets or sets the fractional value used to scale the overlay's size property.
+A value greater than 1.0 will make the overlay larger while a value less than 1.0 will make it smaller.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.flip_x`
+              - Gets or sets whether the overlay will be flipped along its X axis.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.flip_y`
+              - Gets or sets whether the overlay will be flipped along its Y axis.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.origin`
+              - Gets or sets the origin from which the overlay's position is defined.
+By default, the value of this property is bottom left...
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.pinning_origin`
+              - Gets or sets the origin of the pinning position property, relative to the overlay...
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.parent`
+              - Gets the overlay's parent.
+This may be another overlay if this overlay was added to that overlay's overlays collection.
+Or, it may be the screen overlay manager if this overlay was added to the scene manager'sscreen overlays collection.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.translucency`
+              - Gets or sets the overlay's translucency.
+Translucency is a value between 0.0 and 1.0, where 0.0 is completely opaque and 1.0 is completely transparent.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.color`
+              - Gets or sets the overlay's color.
+By default, the overlay is white.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.picking_enabled`
+              - Gets or sets a value indicating whether or not picking on the overlay is enabled.
+If picking is disabled, this overlay will never show up in the result of PickScreenOverlay, even if it occupies the specified pick position.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.clip_to_parent`
+              - Gets or sets a value indicating whether or not the overlay will be clipped by the bounds of its parent.
+If this property is <see langword='false' />, part of this overlay may be visible outside of its parent's bounds.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.display`
+              - Gets or sets if this overlay and the collection of overlays that are contained within this overlay should be rendered.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.control_position`
+              - Gets the position of the overlay in coordinates relative to the overall globe control.
+The array represents the position of the overlay and has a size of 4.
+The elements are in the order x position, y position, x screen overlay unit, y screen overlay unit.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.control_size`
+              - Gets the size of the overlay in coordinates relative to the overall globe control.
+The elements are in the order width, height, width screen overlay unit, height screen overlay unit.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.control_bounds`
+              - Gets the bounds of the overlay in coordinates relative to the overall globe control.
+The array contains the properties defining the bounds in the order left x location, top y location, width, height.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.display_condition`
+              - Gets or sets the display condition that determines if the overlay should be rendered.
+Both this and display must evaluate to true for the overlay to be rendered.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.overlays`
+              - Gets the collection of overlays that are contained within this overlay.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.padding`
+              - Gets or sets the padding surrounding the overlays that are contained within this overlay.
+The array contains the components of the padding arranged in the order left, top, right, bottom.
             * - :py:attr:`~ansys.stk.core.graphics.IOverlay.tag`
+              - Gets or sets custom value associated with this primitive.

 Import detail